 Wi-Fi Security and Your Small Business: Why Securing your Wi-Fi is Important

-In the United States, cybercrime losses have reached epic proportions.
+You may not even think of Wi-Fi security as part of your overall It security strategy, but in the United States cybercrime losses have reached epic proportions.
 It’s estimated that these losses added up a billion dollars nationwide, with global damages estimated at $6 trillion.
 Securing every aspect of your network is more crucial than ever before, and that includes making special considerations for your Wi-Fi security.

 Small to medium sized businesses are the surprising target of up to 43% of cyberattacks.
 The reasons are simple: small to medium sized businesses often do not have the appropriate safeguards in place to prevent them.
 This could be because of limited funds set aside for IT needs, the use of outdated or “out of the box” security solutions, or the belief that small businesses are not at risk for cybercrime.